Sonnto/star-wars-title-crawl/README.md

 ## What to do?

-Just click the lightsabre hilt handle and refresh to replay
+Just click the lightsabre hilt and refresh page to replay